 Benriach Distillery, Speyside

-Benriach Distillery was established in 1898 by the Grant family on the same site as Longmorn distillery.
-It was mothballed just two years of commencing production, as a result of the ‘Pattison Crash’.
+Benriach Distillery was established in 1898 by the Grant family on the same site as Longmorn Distillery.
+It was mothballed two years after commencing production due to the ‘Pattison Crash’.

-In 1965 the distillery was re-opened by Glenlivet distillers after a period that saw most of the distillery re-built.
-In 1978 Benriach was purchased by the Canadian whisky firm, Seagrams and as a result of the need to step up production, Benriach was extended from two stills to four.
-In April 2004 the distillery was acquired by was acquired by 3 entrepreneurs led by Scotch Whisky industry veteran Billy Walker.
+In 1965, Glenlivet Distillers re-opened the distillery after a period that saw most of the distillery being rebuilt.
+In 1978, Benriach was purchased by the Canadian whisky firm Seagrams and was extended from two stills to four.
+In April 2004, three entrepreneurs led by Scotch Whisky industry veteran Billy Walker acquired the distillery.
+The company was bought in 2016 by Brown Forman.

-In 2007 the distillery extended its core range with 3 single malt expressions; Heredotus Fumosus, Importanticus Fumosus and Arumaticus Fumosus.
-Each malt is aged 12 years old, distilled from heavily peated malted barley, and finished in either Pedro Ximinez Sherry butts (Heredotus), Aged Tawny Port hogsheads (Importanticus) or Dark Rum barrels (Arumaticus).
+In 2007, the distillery extended its core range with three-peated single malt expressions: Herodotus Fumosus, Importanticus Fumosus, and Arumaticus Fumosus.
+Each malt is distilled from heavily peated malted barley, aged for 12 years and finished in either Pedro Ximenez Sherry butts (Herodotus), Aged Tawny Port hogsheads (Importanticus), or Dark Rum barrels (Arumaticus).

-The signature style of the distillery is a richly flavoured malt, emphasizing honey, vanilla and heather flowers, with sweet spices and a milk chocolate ovetones.
+The core range includes The Twelve, The Twenty One, The Twenty Five, and The Thirty.
+The range was also extended to The Forty in 2022.
+The distillery's signature style is a richly flavored malt, emphasizing honey, vanilla, and heather flowers, with sweet spices and milk chocolate overtones.

 Show more filters